- Latin America

 - Plan Your Holiday

 The availability of riding helmets can vary from destination to destination and In The Saddle cannot guarantee that a riding helmet will be provided or that it will be to the same standard as those available in your home country.
-We strongly recommend that you anyone going on a riding holiday bring their own riding helmet with them.

 The grading of the rides throws up more questions than just about anything else.
 For each holiday we have tried to give you a guide to the level of riding ability required and the pace of the ride.
 There is however no substitute for discussing it with someone who has been there, so we urge you to call us before you book your holiday.

 On most rides there is a weight limit of 15 stone (approx. 100 kgs) and on one or two rides it is less than this.
 Furthermore, there may only be one or two horses suitable for this weight but since it does depend on your experience and riding ability, you must check with us before booking.
 Please inform us if your weight changes significantly prior to your holiday since this may affect horse allocation.

 When completing the booking form, please provide us with detailed information regarding your riding skills and experience to help us establish that you have the appropriate ability for the holiday.
 This information will be forwarded to our partners overseas to ensure that you are matched with the right horse.